 You must use Illinois Schedule K-1-P(3), Pass-through Withholding Calculation for Nonresident Members, to calculate the required tax you must report and pay on behalf of your nonresident shareholders who receive business or nonbusiness income from your S corporation.
-You must complete the schedule if you have business or nonbusiness income distributable to Illinois nonresident shareholders who have not provided you with Form IL-1000-E, Certificate of Exemption for Pass-through Withholding.
-You are required to complete Schedule K-1-P(3) for each such shareholder and keep a copy of the completed schedule in your files.
+You must complete the schedule if you have business or nonbusiness income distributable to Illinois nonresident shareholders who have not provided you with Form IL-1000-E. You are required to complete Schedule K-1-P(3) for each such shareholder and keep a copy of the completed schedule in your files.
 Do not submit Schedule K-1-P(3) to IDOR unless we request it from you.
 The information entered on this schedule will assist you in completing Illinois Schedule B. See Schedule K-1-P(1) for more information.

-You must use Illinois Schedule B to supply us with a listing of your shareholders, certain items of income and credits they received from you, and pass-through withholding you made on their behalf.
+You must use Illinois Schedule B to supply us with a listing of your shareholders, certain items of income and credits they received from you, and pass-through withholding or PTE tax credit.
 You must complete all lines of Illinois Schedule B, as applicable, and file it with your Form IL-1120-ST.